sajidrahman/StackOverFlow-Data-Analytics/README.md

 # StackOverFlow-DataDumps-Analystics
-Performed data analytics on publicly released data of StackOverflow using big data techniques like spark1.3, pig and hive.
+We Performed data analytics on publicly released data of StackOverflow using big data techniques like spark1.3, pig and hive.
 We answered following set of questions on the data :
 1. Most Valuable Users in the Stack Overflow,
 2. Users with High Reputation in the site,